 What cocoa farming means

 Despite the world’s love for chocolate, it is a precarious way of making a living.
 Although there is a high demand for cocoa, the global price for cocoa has fluctuated wildly in recent decades as a result of weather events and politic upheaval in Côte d’Ivoire, exacerbated by speculators betting on cocoa futures markets.
-Prices hit a 32-year high in March 2011 before crashing 42% by the end of the year but recovered in 2014 amid industry fears of a shortage of cocoa beans.
+Between 2016 and 2017 global cocoa prices dropped by by more than a third.
 Such volatility in prices makes it impossible for cocoa farmers to know how much they would be paid for their cocoa beans in a given year, let alone being able to plan for the future.

-Most producers have small farms, often with less than five hectares of land.
-They also face significant problems with the crops, including Black Pod disease which globally is killing one in 10 cocoa trees and causing a drop in yield of 20-30%.
+Most producers have small farms and they also face significant problems with the crops, including Black Pod disease which globally is killing one in 10 cocoa trees and causing a drop in yield of 20-30%.
 The general age of many cocoa trees is also an issue and means small-scale farmers are producing less cocoa year-on-year.
 The average age of a cocoa farmer is now over 50 because the younger generation cannot be attracted to cocoa farming because of the poor returns.
 Read more about the challenges for small farmers growing cocoa here.